-During the three month periods ended March 31, 2018 and 2017, certain of our executive officers received Class A common stock in connection with the vesting or settlement of previously-granted deferred equity incentive awards.
-The vesting or settlement of such equity awards gave rise to a tax payable by the executive officers, and, consistent with our past practice, the Company purchased shares of Class A common stock from the executive officers equal in value to all or a portion of the estimated amount of such tax.
-In addition, during the three month periods ended March 31, 2018 and 2017, the Company purchased shares of Class A common stock from the three month periods ended March 31, 2018 and 2017, the three month periods ended March 31, 2018 and 2017 was approximately \$16,400 and \$14,700, respectively.
+During the three month periods ended March 31, 2018 and 2017, certain of our executive officers received Lazard Ltd Class A common stock in connection with the vesting or settlement of previously-granted deferred equity incentive awards.
+The vesting or settlement of such equity awards gave rise to a tax payable by the executive officers, and, consistent with our past practice, the Company purchased shares of Lazard Ltd Class A common stock from the executive officers equal in value to all or a portion of the estimated amount of such tax.
+In addition, during the three month periods ended March 31, 2018 and 2017, the Company purchased shares of Lazard Ltd Class A common stock from certain of our executive officers.
+The aggregate value of all such purchases during the three month periods ended March 31, 2018 and 2017 was approximately \$16,400 and \$14,700, respectively.

-As of March 31, 2018, a total of \$102,435 of share repurchase authorization remained available under the Company's share repurchase program, which will expire on December 31, 2019.
+As of March 31, 2018, a total of \$102,435 of share repurchase authorization remained available under Lazard Ltd's share repurchase program, which will expire on December 31, 2019.

-In addition, on April 25, 2018, the Board of Directors of Lazard authorized the repurchase of up to \$300,000 of additional shares of Class A common stock, which authorization will expire on December 31, 2020, bringing the total share repurchase authorization as of April 25, 2018 to approximately \$351,000.
+In addition, on April 25, 2018, the Board of Directors of Lazard authorized the repurchase of up to \$300,000 of additional shares of Lazard Ltd's Class A common stock, which authorization will expire on December 31, 2020, bringing the total share repurchase authorization as of April 25, 2018 to approximately \$351,000.

-During the three month period ended March 31, 2018, the Company had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), pursuant to which it effected stock repurchases in the open market.
+During the three month period ended March 31, 2018, Lazard Ltd had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), pursuant to which it effected stock repurchases in the open market.